-During the Corona Virus Crisis, Polecat Properties will still be operating from home with a skeleton staff.
-Our office on Western Road is due to open on 1st June assuming that guidelines do not change.
+During the Corona Virus Crisis, Polecat Properties will still be operating from our office on Western Road assuming that guidelines do not change.

 We will be taking all phone calls and handling all emails, and ensuring all our clients, tenants and potential clients receive the best customer service possible during this time, whilst observing government guidelines and restrictions.

 Hopefully one of the following frequently asked questions will answer yours.